-Laying the Foundation of a Successful Email Marketing Campaign
+The Foundation of a Successful Email Campaign

-This is the part most
+This is the part many

 You’ll find that you can get way more out of your email marketing if you lay down a strong foundation first.

-Step #1: Study past campaigns
+Study past campaigns

 The best indicator of present success is past data.
 This is why your first step in the planning process should be to study past campaigns.
 Don’t spend too long doing this; your aim should be to see what ideas worked, what didn’t, and what segments responded the best to what offers.